Louis, Grand Condé: Rehabilitation

 After this campaign, prematurely worn out by toils and excesses, and tortured by gout, Condé returned to the Château de Chantilly, where he spent his last eleven years in quiet retirement.
 At the end of his life, Condé sought the companionship of Bourdaloue, Pierre Nicole, and Bossuet, and devoted himself to religious exercises.

-In 1685, his only surviving grandson, Louis de Bourbon, married Louise Françoise, eldest surviving daughter of Louis and his mistress Madame de Montespan.
+In 1685, his only surviving grandson, Louis de Bourbon, married Louise Françoise, the eldest surviving daughter of Louis and his mistress Madame de Montespan.
 In mid-1686, Louise Françoise, later known as 'Madame la Duchesse', contracted smallpox while at Fontainebleau; Condé helped nurse her back to health, and prevented Louis from seeing her for his own safety.
 Although Louise Françoise survived, Condé became ill, allegedly from worry over her health.
 He died at Fontainebleau on 11 November 1686 at the age of sixty-five and was buried at Vallery, the traditional resting place of the Princes of Condé.
 Bourdaloue attended him at his death-bed, and Bossuet pronounced his elegy.

 Although his youthful marriage to Claire Clémence de Maillé had brought him a dowry of 600,000 livres and many lands, Condé's lifelong resentment of his forced marriage to a social inferior persisted.
 In his last letter to Louis, he asked that his estranged wife never be released from her exile to the countryside.
 She survived until 1694.